-- Running Costs: Assessing how to improve the energy efficiency of the portfolio, which may include cavity wall insulation, replacing single glazed windows with double glazed, Reducing energy costs and introduction of cyclical painting programs that should in turn reduce the repairs budget.
-New economic LED lighting, with movement detectors to reduce wasted energy, timers on heating and lights, Installation of new AAA rated boilers to reduce CO2 and reduce energy etc. - Energy management & Utilities :Linked with the above, is the collation and analysis of accurate utility usage date for water, electricity and gas.
-This will be much improved in the future with the roll out of automatic meter readings for electricity and gas, the installation of which has now commenced. - Equality Diversity and Accessibility: Identifying the priority needs for Equality, Diversity and Accessibility.
+Running Costs: Assessing how to improve the energy efficiency of the portfolio, which may include cavity wall insulation, replacing single glazed windows with double glazed, Reducing energy costs and introduction of cyclical painting programs that should in turn reduce the repairs budget.
+New economic LED lighting, with movement detectors to reduce wasted energy, timers on heating and lights, Installation of new AAA rated boilers to reduce CO2 and reduce energy etc. The Carbon Trust is being commissioned to carry out an assessment and to produce a report making energy efficiency recommendations for the Kempston HQ complex.
+This will be funded by the OPE5 monies.

+- Energy management & Utilities :Linked with the above, is the collation and analysis of accurate utility usage date for water, electricity and gas.
+This will be much improved in the future with the roll out of automatic meter readings for electricity and gas, the installation of which has now commenced.
+A tendering exercise to commission a specialist Utilities Management Agent is to take place with a view to outsourcing the management of our utilities. - Equality Diversity and Accessibility: Identifying the priority needs for Equality, Diversity and Accessibility.
 New widened front doors some with electronic access, widened doors to community rooms .New DDA toilets.
-Giving access to more areas within building & scope for promoting shared asset use - Health & Safety.
-Review of Drill yards and parking area assessments with special review of any hazardous areas , new one way systems & protected or proscribed pedestrian walk ways & DDA parking bays that may lead to works

-- Building Standards.
+Giving access to more areas within building & scope for promoting shared asset use.
+The refurbishment of the male and female toilets and showers at Leighton Buzzard station. - Health & Safety.
+Review of Drill yards and parking area assessments with special review of any hazardous areas , new one way systems & protected or proscribed pedestrian walk ways & DDA parking bays that may lead to works. - Building Standards.
 Sustainability Improvements to: Station bay floor works.
-Update of Kitchens, Toilets, renewal of roofs, Repointing & painting programs - Space utilisation Improved use of buildings - Compliance .Statutory, Regulatory and Best Practice.
+Update of Kitchens, Toilets, renewal of roofs, Repointing & painting programs. - Space utilisation Improved use of buildings. - Compliance .Statutory, Regulatory and Best Practice.
 New management systems for the continual use of premises making sure of sustainability within the Estate.
-This would include continuation of the removal of asbestos when works are undertaken at premises, lighting protection, GAS Safe program & Electrical periodicals - New Cyclical maintenance program to reduce call out costs and reduce overall maintenance costs - Security assessment and remedial works to improve security, particularly around HQ and Control. - Generators/Uninterrupted Power Supply (UPS) a service review and works where necessary for the generators and UPS.
+This would include continuation of the removal of asbestos when works are undertaken at premises, lighting protection, GAS Safe program & Electrical periodicals - New Cyclical maintenance program to reduce call out costs and reduce overall maintenance costs.
+All cyclical maintenance is in the process of being competitively tendered to bring on board term contractors. - Security assessment and remedial works to improve security, particularly around HQ and Control. - Generators/Uninterrupted Power Supply (UPS) a service review and works where necessary for the generators and UPS.
 Changes of requirements include Control with the new mobilising system and associated communications.
+The replacement of the Emergency Generator at Bedford station is under discussion.